Learn more about planting, pruning, fertilizing, weed control, and harvesting blackcurrants

 Weed Control in Conventional Blackcurrant Plantations:

-For Non-Organic Blackcurrant Shrubs: The herbicide strip sprayer for blackcurrant bushes TEKLA is designed to reach the weeds growing under blackcurrant.
+For Non-Organic Blackcurrant Shrubs: The herbicide strip sprayer for blackcurrant bushes TEKLA is designed to reach the weeds growing under the blackcurrant.
 A special design of the sprayer modules enables spraying as close to a bush as possible and the use of protective curtains and ejector nozzles protects against spraying branches and shrubs

 When to Harvest Blackcurrants?